InnerSourceCommons/InnerSourceLearningPath/contributor/01-introduction-article.md

 How nice would it be to never be blocked in this way?

 With projects that incorporate InnerSource principles, you'll never be blocked waiting for another team to deliver some needed feature.
-If you're not getting what you need you can make the change you need directly in the other team's code repository by acting as an InnerSource Contributor.
+If you're not getting what you need, you can make the change you need directly in the other team's code repository by acting as an InnerSource Contributor.

 The Contributor role describes a person that makes contributions to the repos of an InnerSource community project.
 This person may or may not be part or see themselves as part of the community.